golfomania/PowerShell_OutlookCalendarEventsWidget/README.md

 Would be cool to update the script, that its only the backend updating a database like SQLite and then have a frontend showing the data with refreshs only on component level.

 ## error
-if you see something like this, just wait or resatrt the script.
+if you see something like this, just wait or restart the script.
 I guess it i caused when Outlook is not ready yet.

 ![Alt text](image-1.png)